 Stephens Passage - In the southeastern part of Alaska, Stephens Passage is known for its marvellous sights, sounds, and smells, with the resident whales, sea lions, gulls, and guillemots breathing life into the majestic surroundings.
 Deep waters and soaring mountains blend to create a visual dream, with rolling meadows and lush forests further adding to the appeal.

-Range of Activities - Climb into a skiff (small one-person rowing boat) or kayak to feel completely free on the waters, soaking up the air of tranquility as you lose yourself in the many magical sights.
+A range of Activities - Climb into a skiff (small one-person rowing boat) or kayak to feel completely free on the waters, soaking up the air of tranquility as you lose yourself in the many magical sights.
 Unleash your imagination as you explore.
 Join a guided hike to learn more about the magnificent landscapes and how they were formed over the years, as well as discovering more about the cultural groups and animals that occupy the remote areas.
-Discover traditions and customs of different groups, including the Tlingit and the Haida, see intricate totem poles, visit cultural centers, and much, much more.
+Discover traditions and customs of different groups, including the Tlingit and the Haida, see intricate totem poles, visit cultural centres, and much, much more.

 Wildlife Encounters - A cruise of the Inner Passages offers wildlife encounters galore.
 Whether you’re an avid bird water or more interested in the creatures big and small that live in a watery home, there are no shortage of chances to be wowed.
 From enormous hales to small fish and everything in between, the icy waters are ecologically diverse.
 Myriad animals roam dry land, from bears, wolves, and deer to smaller creatures like weasels, ermine, and rodents.